Yard of the Month

 Make Your Voice Heard

-It’s no secret there’s a lot of changes going on in our next of the woods.
+It’s no secret there’s a lot of changes going on in our neck of the woods.
 Stay abreast of what’s happening through our monthly meetings, where we invite those in the community to hear proposed intiatives from guest speakers, find out new events, and talk to our BNA board.
 We’re here to serve, and would love to have you with us on this journey!

 Road Closures?
 Know Before You Go